jonas089/circom-sha256/README.md

-# Prove a SHA256 Signature in Circom
+# Prove a SHA256 Hash in Circom
+Prove a SHA256 hash computation in circom zk

 # Verify the proof
 ```bash